Saturnorsomthing/nixOS-setup/README.md

 The only diffrences are the special configuration which holds GPU/CPU specific things.

 Most stuff is done in a very lazy way or flat out just very shit, so for stuff like niri + rotation and allthat id reccomend looking elsewhere.
+I do not own any of the themeing stuff.